redis/redis-doc/topics/sentinel.md

     sentinel failover-timeout resque 180000
     sentinel parallel-syncs resque 5

+You only need to specify the masters to monitor, giving to each separated master (that may have any number of slaves) a different name.
+There is no need to specify slaves, which are auto-discovered.
+Sentinel will update the configuration automatically with additional informations about slaves (in order to retain the information in case of restart).
+The configuration is also rewritten every time a slave is promoted to master during a failover.

+The example configuration above, basically monitor two sets of Redis instances, each composed of a master and an undefined number of slaves.
+One set of instances is called `mymaster`, and the other `resque`.

+For the sake of clarity, let's check line by line what the configuration options mean:

 The first line is used to tell Redis to monitor a master called *mymaster*, that is at address 127.0.0.1 and port 6379, with a level of agreement needed to detect this master as failing of 2 sentinels (if the agreement is not reached